- Regular Continuing Legal and Judicial Education since 1979

 - Involved in many community activities and organizations

-Judge Sally Ireland Robertson serves the Seventh Judicial District, which is made up of 10 counties that cross central Minnesota like a banner from Mille Lacs County (Milaca) on the east, to Clay County on the west (Moorhead).
+Judge Sally Ireland Robertson served the Seventh Judicial District, which is made up of 10 counties that cross central Minnesota like a banner from Mille Lacs County (Milaca) on the east, to Clay County on the west (Moorhead).
 Judges in the Seventh District are assigned to one home county and may rotate to other counties on a regular or occasional basis.
 Judge Robertson was previously chambered in Todd County (1996-2006); in August 2006 her chambers moved to Wadena County (Wadena).
-She continues to rotate to Todd County (Long Prairie) two out of every nine weeks.
-She is usually the only judge presiding at either courthouse when she is assigned there.

 The District Courts in the Seventh Judicial District are courts of General Jurisdiction, which means that all the judges hear all types of cases and do not “specialize."
-Judge Robertson presides in all types of criminal, traffic, civil, juvenile, family, conciliation, and probate court cases.
+Judge Robertson presided in all types of criminal, traffic, civil, juvenile, family, conciliation, and probate court cases.
 She also performs weddings.
-Like every judge in Minnesota, Judge Robertson handles more than four thousand cases every year.
+Like every judge in Minnesota, Judge Robertson handled more than four thousand cases every year.